+44 (0) 1479 831 331 info@scotmountainholidays.com

 Andy using the hot composter at Fraoch Lodge.
 We can recycle all kinds of food waste, including cooked food scraps.

 Please – if you’re going to camp by the roadside, by which we mean under 30 minutes walk from the road or within sight of cars/a road – pack a shovel and make sure you bury your waste.
-Also bear in mind the advice I recently found online, to keep a small wash bag with you full of essentials for wild toileting: sanitiser, paper, a collapsible shovel and a lighter.
 Once you’ve prepared your toilet site and done your business, you can use the lighter to burn the paper, then bury what’s left.
 Human waste will degrade far more quickly if it is buried.

 What we consider to be wild camping